Migrant Program: An Overview

 A child (ages 3-22) qualifies for participation in the Migrant Program if the child, his/her parents, a spouse, or a guardian, is a migratory agricultural worker, or a migratory fisher, and has moved by himself, accompanied by parent(s), spouse, or guardian within the last three years in order to obtain temporary or seasonal employment in agriculture or the fishing industry and has moved from one school district to another.

 This area of focus is required at all grade levels and seeks to ensure that migrant students and their families have their needs for educational and support services met.
 Migrant students and their families should be able to access all services for which they are eligible from entry in the early childhood program for 3-year-olds through transition into post-secondary education or employment.

 The emphasis placed on Early Education for 3- and 4-year-olds enhances performance opportunities for young migratory students.
 The Migrant Education Program provides models for home-based education directly involving parents and school-based early childhood programs, which coordinate with other services such as Head Start.

 New Generation System for Migrant Student Record Transfer:

 The New Generation System (NGS) is a web-based interstate information network that communicates demographics, educational, and health data on Migrant students to educators throughout the nation.
-This system is used within the state of Texas and also tot he 46 receiving states that also serve Texas Migrant children.
+This system is used within the state of Texas and also to the 46 receiving states that also serve Texas Migrant children.

 Parent Advisory Councils (PAC) empowers parents to be advocates and take advantage of all available resources for their children.
-This meeting is held annually, hosted by school district that are in the Shared Service Arrangement with Region XIII.
+This meeting is held annually, hosted by school districts that are in the Shared Service Arrangement with Region XIII.

 Identification and Recruitment: